Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Calculating the trajectory of impacting asteroids

 where $\vec{\Gamma}^\star$ represents the osculating elements from Table \ref{tab:osc_horizons}, and $W \in \mathbb{R}^{6\times6}$ is a diagonal weighting matrix between the different orbital elements.
 Additionally, the following nonlinear constraint is imposed:

 where $\rho_{\earth}$ is the radius of Earth in canonical units, which means that the deviation $\delta$ in Equation \ref{eq:non_restr_delta} is represented in units of Earth radii.

 Therefore, the condition $\delta \leq 1$ in the second optimization problem imposes the existence of a collision at the instant $t_{im}$.
 The new cost function in Equation \ref{eq:NLP_J} ensures a search for the virtual asteroid's orbital elements close to the real ones.
 For solving this optimization problem, the \textit{fmincon()} function in MATLAB$^\circledR$ is used, which employs an interior-point method (also known as barrier method).
 The diagonal weighting matrix $W$ is considered to have the following values: $W=\text{diag}\left( \right)$.
-The higher weight on the semi-major axis, eccentricity, and inclination is justified because these elements are the most useful for astronomers \cite{nesvorny2015identification} and are frequently used for classification and analysis of asteroid families.
+The higher weight on the semi-major axis, eccentricity, and inclination is justified because these elements are the most useful for astronomers \cite{nesvorny2015identification} and are frequently used to classify and analyze asteroid families.

 The osculating elements of the virtual asteroids, which guarantee the impact with Earth while keeping minimal discrepancy from the real asteroid, at the end of the entire process, are presented in Table \ref{tab:osc_calculados}.
-Figure \ref{fig_defl_2005ED224} shows the trajectory of the virtual asteroid 2005 ED224 up to 50 years before the collision with Earth in the fixed system.
+The epochs remain the same as presented in Table \ref{tab:osc_horizons}.
+Figure \ref{fig_defl_2005ED224} shows the trajectory of the virtual asteroid 2005 ED224 up to 50 years before the collision with Earth in the fixed system. {The circular orbit of Earth in the CRNBP is represented in red, while Mercury, Venus, and Mars are shown in black.}

-It is worth noting that all the selected virtual asteroids, except for 2015 JJ and 3200 Phaethon, probably do not pose a magnitude of destruction where the mandatory solution would be asteroid deflection.
-As argued by Harris et al.~\cite{harris2015asteroid}, for asteroids with a diameter of less than 100 m, civil defense measures may be sufficient.
-This is generally the best approach for asteroids with a diameter less than 30 m, as is the case for 2009 JF1, 2010 RF12, 2020 VW, and 2021 EU, as shown in Table \ref{tab:select_ast_CNEOS}.
-In the worst-case scenarios, under exceptional conditions, these asteroids would produce an event similar to Chelyabinsk (an estimated 20 m diameter asteroid~\cite{popova2013}) or Tunguska (around 40 m in diameter~\cite{harris2015asteroid}), and population displacement would tend to be a viable solution.

-Asteroids 2005 ED224, 2008 EX5, and 2008 UB7 become more concerning, as they could produce an event similar to Tunguska on a larger scale.
-Depending on the impact region, it could hinder population displacement and lead to exorbitant economic costs or damages.
-For these cases, an attempt at deflection would become a viable option~\cite{harris2015asteroid}.
-An asteroid like 2015 JJ, with a diameter of about 100 m, could cause tsunamis and potentially many deaths, making deflection attempts necessary.
-In the case of asteroids with more than 1 km in diameter, such as 3200 Phaethon, a complete civilization collapse becomes a possibility.
-Fortunately, over $90\%$ of all NEOs with a diameter of more than 1 km have already been discovered~\footnote{\url{cneos.jpl.nasa.gov/stats/}}, and the only one that has some probability of impacting Earth is 1950 DA, in 2880, with a probability of $\mathcal{P}=0.012\%$.